enerc/Aeon-daemon/README.md

 ## Installation from play store

-A packaged app is available on the playstore under the name "AEON Daemon" or at https://play.google.com/store/apps/details?id=org.aeon.aeondaemon.app
+A packaged app is available on the playstore under the name "Wownero Daemon" or at https://play.google.com/store/apps/details?id=org.wownero.wownerodaemon.app

 ## Phone requirements
-A 64 bit processor with 6 Gb of storage is recommended to run on the mainnet blockchain.
+A 64 bit processor with 1 Gb of storage is recommended to run on the mainnet blockchain.

 ## Wallet connection